NASA-Planetary-Science/AmesCAP/tutorial/CAP_Install.md

 ## 3. Testing & Using CAP

-Whenever you want to use CAP, simply activate the virtual environment and all of CAP's executibles will be accessible from the command line:
+Whenever you want to use CAP, simply activate the virtual environment and all of CAP's executables will be accessible from the command line:

 ```bash
 (local)>$ source amesGCM3/bin/activate      # bash